Name Input Field in Fluent Forms

 - Required: Determine whether the field could be empty or not when the user submits your form by choosing the appropriate option from here.

-The advanced options available for the name input fields are as followed:
+The Advanced options available for the Name input fields are as follows:

 - Container Class: Use this option to add your custom CSS classes to the field’s wrapper.

 - Name Attribute: The input field’s name attribute is the HTML equivalent of the same name.
 You don’t need to modify this.

 - Conditional Logic: You can create certain rules to dynamically hide/show the input field based on the values from some other fields.
 To get a better understanding of Conditional Logic, read this.